 Phone: (312) 775-4301

 Innovator DisclosuresMs.
-Barnard and Dr. Szekendi have not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile.
+Barnard and Dr. Szekendi have not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile; however, information on funders is available in the Funding Sources section.

 ResultsThe program significantly improved staff perceptions of the organization's safety culture and increased the reporting of adverse events.